 4. Leadership Skills

-Key Account Managers are visionaries.
-They don’t only envision different products and services for their clients.
-They keep everyone in the organisation excited about what’s possible.
-That’s why individuals in these roles need to create an environment of respect between their company, clients and staff.
-Yet to do this, they must have impeccable leadership skills.
 Did you know that there are eight types of leadership styles?
 We’ve curated a summary of each type of leadership style – check it out now to find out what type of leader you are!

 5. Masterful Negotiators

 The ultimate goal of any successful KAM is to build the lifetime value of their customers.
 To achieve this, they must have honed negotiation tactics and know the ins and outs of closing a deal.
-A significant detail, as you will need to ensure that your key account manager can close deals that benefit both parties.
-Overall, this requires understanding the importance of an adequately timed offer, persuasive presentation skills and the confidence to push forward or fall back with a sale

 6. Value Providers

-Customers want to know that they are getting the best deal possible.
-So it’s crucial to offer them a deal they can’t refuse.
-While ensuring that they know they are getting the best deal possible, of course.
-Statistically, customers you can sell on value are 25% more likely to be repeat customers.
-Hence why Key Account managers should understand your industry and business.
-Otherwise, they won’t be able to communicate why the product they offer is the best deal.
+Hence Key Account managers should understand your industry and business, otherwise, they won’t be able to communicate why the product they offer is the best deal.
 More so, be able to back it up with facts and statistics to drive their point home).

 7. Relationship Savvy

-Key Account managers’ primary focus is building an intricate web of relationships.
-One between the client’s people and their company.
-Hence, they are incredibly socially savvy in understanding when to lead relationship development.
+Hence, they are incredibly socially savvy and understand when to lead relationship development.
 But also know when to leave it to another professional.

 - A relationship is born on shared values